Ute Vogt: Political career

 When the Schröder government was voted out of office in 2005, Vogt returned to state politics and became her party’s candidate to challenge Minister-President Günther Oettinger in Baden-Württemberg’s 2006 elections.
 From 2006 until 2008, she chaired her parliamentary group in the Landtag of Baden-Württemberg.
 She resigned as the party’s chairwoman in the state after disappointing results in the 2009 German federal election and was replaced by Nils Schmid.

 Vogt returned to the Bundestag in the 2009 elections, this time representing Stuttgart.
 In parliament, she joined the Committee on the Environment, Nature Conservation and Nuclear Safety as well as a parliamentary inquiry into the Gorleben salt dome, a controversial proposed deep geological repository for radioactive waste.

 In the negotiations to form a Grand Coalition of the Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2013 federal elections, Vogt led the SPD delegation in the working group on the environment and agriculture; her co-chair from the Christian Democrats was Katherina Reiche.
 She subsequently served as deputy chairwoman of the SPD parliamentary group under the leadership of chairman Thomas Oppermann from 2013 until 2017.
-In this capacity, from 2015 until 2016, she was part of a government-appointed commission tasked with recommending how to safeguard the funding of fulfilling Germany's exit from nuclear energy, under the leadership of co-chairs Ole von Beust, Matthias Platzeck and Jürgen Trittin.
+In this capacity, she was one of the members of the country's temporary National Commission on the Disposal of Radioactive Waste from 2014 to 2016, chaired by Ursula Heinen-Esser and Michael Müller.
+From 2015 until 2016, she was part of a government-appointed commission tasked with recommending how to safeguard the funding of fulfilling Germany's exit from nuclear energy, under the leadership of co-chairs Ole von Beust, Matthias Platzeck and Jürgen Trittin.

 Vogt later served as a member of the Committee on Economic Cooperation and Development (2018–2019) and again of the Committee on Internal Affairs (2019–2021).
 In October 2020, she announced that she would not stand in the 2021 federal elections but instead resign from active politics by the end of the parliamentary term.